Personal Independence Payment (PIP) is usually paid every 4 weeks. It’s tax free and you can get it whether you’re in or out of work.

 You might not have to pay some or all of your vehicle tax if you qualify for vehicle tax exemption or a 50% reduction.

 You or your carer might also qualify for other financial help - eg Carer’s Allowance, or help with housing or transport costs.

 Change of circumstances

-It’s your responsibility to tell the PIP helpline if your circumstances change, because this can affect how much you get.
+You must contact the PIP helpline if your circumstances change, as this can affect how much you get.
 For example:

 - the level of help you need or your condition changes